Learn. Grow. Serve.

 FINANCIAL DETAILS

 TEREO’s financial plan is the reason we think our program should exist.
 There are plenty of one-year certificate programs that offer a quality educational experience.
 However, the number one issue with most postsecondary education is the cost involved.
 In response to this, Stillwood created TEREO, a tuition-free program providing an opportunity for students to complete a year of genuine-college level education without building any debt.
-That being said, tuition-free does not mean easy: students will volunteer in various capacities while simultaneously completing their courses.
+That being said, tuition-free does not mean easy: students will serve in various capacities while simultaneously completing their courses.
 The following are the financial details for an individual in the program.

 PROGRAM COSTS